 Biofuels can be used as a substitute for, or additive to, petrol and diesel in various applications, ranging from vehicles and fishing fleets to boilers.
 The most commonly used biofuels are biodiesel and bioethanol.

-In New Zealand, biodiesel is typically produced from tallow (a meat processing by-product) or waste cooking oil, while bioethanol is produced from whey (a dairy industry by-product).
+In New Zealand, biodiesel has been produced from tallow (a meat processing by-product) or waste cooking oil, while bioethanol is produced from whey (a dairy industry by-product).
+New Zealand uses a very small amount of biofuel in its transport fleet.